 Artificial Urinary Sphincter (AUS) for Severe Male Urinary Incontinence

-Scroll down to view photos and video – Content is graphic
+Scroll down to view photos and video – The content is graphic

 Placement of Artificial Sphincter

 A: Bulbar urethra exposed.
-B: Space created behind urethra.
+B: Space created behind the urethra.
 C: Sphincter cuff in place.

 Artificial Sphincter Functioning

 The video below immediately starts with a squeeze of the pump placed in the scrotum.
 This opens the sphincter and gives the patient over one minute to urinate.
 The video then demonstrates the gradual automatic closing of the sphincter to complete continence.

 Patients must be aware of the possible complications of an artificial urinary sphincter, but generally the two most feared are infection of any part of the system or erosion of the urethra.
 In both cases, the system will need to be removed to allow for healing, and both complications are somewhat more common in radiated patients.
 The procedure itself is performed in a hospital – George Washington in Dr. Engel’s case.
 The patient will stay overnight and go home the next day, and in all cases, the patient will begin antibiotics well before the procedure to limit infection risk.
 Patients will be asked to shower twice a day for several days before the procedure.
 The patient will go home with the sphincter deactivated to allow for healing and will come to Dr. Engel’s office in six weeks to have the sphincter activated.
 It is at that time that the patient will likely be dry.
 It is this moment that is one of the most gratifying moments in practice for Dr. Engel as in some cases patients will have suffered from severe urinary incontinence for several years before seeking help.